Walk-in walk-out Treatment of Varicose Veins

 The Whiteley Clinic introduced the new minimally invasive (or "pin-hole") surgery techniques to the UK by performing the first such procedure in the UK in March 1999.

 We have continued to stay at the forefront of this revolution and have both a national and international reputation for our work and innovation.
-We have now performed over 10,000 minimally invasive or "Keyhole" procedures using EVLA (Laser), Radiofrequency (VNUS Closure® or VNUS Closure® FAST™ and now the new RFiTT®), Ultrasound Guided Foam Sclerotherapy (USGF), Transluminal Occlusion of Perforating veins (TRLOP) and ambulatory phlebectomy.
+We have now performed over 15,000 minimally invasive or "Keyhole" procedures using EVLA (Laser), Radiofrequency (VNUS Closure® or VNUS Closure® FAST™ and now the new RFiTT®), Ultrasound Guided Foam Sclerotherapy (UGFS), Transluminal Occlusion of Perforating veins (TRLOP) and ambulatory phlebectomy.
+We also use the new “SuperGlue” (Venaseal) and Clarivein on those patients requesting it and who are suitable for it.

 In addition, we perform Microsclerotherapy for Thread Veins.